Receive change notifications through webhooks

 Authentication

-It's recommended that you add lifecycle notifications to your subscription to receive warning about token expiration so you can reauthorize your endpoint in a timely manner.
+It's recommended that you add lifecycle notifications to your subscription to receive a warning about token expiration so you can reauthorize your endpoint in a timely manner.

 When you renew your subscription, your access token is also refreshed.